mdmtk/docs/edge/source/guide/csp/access.md

   <tr>
     <td>Single User without Whitelist</td>
     <td>"1"</td>
-	<td>This value will turn Whitelisting off and hence disable all Whitelisting functionality.</td>
+	<td>This value will cause Whitelisting to be turned off and hence disable all Whitelisting functionality.</td>
   </tr>
   <tr>
     <td>Single User with Whitelist</td>
     <td>"2"</td>
-	<td>This value will turn Whitelisting on and hence enable Whitelisting functionality.
+	<td>This value will cause Whitelisting to be turned on and hence enable Whitelisting functionality.
 The exact behavior of Whitelisting will depend on the configuration of the other parms.</td>
   </tr>
 </table>
 </div>